spe-uob/RewardProcessingAppPublic/README.md

 ### Researcher
 As a researcher, I want players to have a true naturally-occurring mood states in the game and get their mental state according to the game data.

+## License
+This project is distrubited under the [GNU Affero General Public License v3.0](LICENSE.txt)

 ## Group Members
 - Kaushiki Mudgal